Sage/carbon/rfcs/text/semantic-release.md

 eg.
 > revert(decimal): remove on change handler
 >
-> The on change hander was implemented incorrectly and caused major regressions.
+> The on change handler was implemented incorrectly and caused major regressions.
 > We're reverting this commit in favour of PR #1.
 >
 > This commit reverts #abcdef